rlb222/kirbyup/docs/guide/getting-started.md

 ## Installation

 Use a package manager of your choice to install `kirbyup` as a development dependency:
+From the folder /yourproject/site/plugins/myplugin/ you type one of the following:
+Question: What folder should I cd to, when I give this command?

 ::: code-group
   ```bash [pnpm]